Skip to main content

 spec:

-content: # content specifies where to find the actual test definition(s) to run
+content: # Where to find the test definitions

 ...